Death of former leader poses potential problems for Nepal

 He had helped prepare Nepal's first republican constitution that, its authors hoped, would take the Himalayan nation closer to stability and peace after years of conflict and the abolition of the 239-year-old monarchy.

-Koirala was head of the centrist Nepali Congress party, the largest opposition group in parliament that has traditionally close ties to India.
+Koirala was head of the centrist Nepali Congress party, the largest opposition group in parliament, and had been expected to face a leadership challenge next month.

-Indian Foreign Minister Sushma Swaraj was due to fly to Kathmandu on Tuesday to pay her respects.
-Koirala's funeral will be held on Wednesday.

 Nepal has been in turmoil since the new constitution was adopted in September.
 The ethnic Madhesi community launched protests against the charter, saying it did not address their desire for a greater say in government.